USEPA/CMAQ/DOCS/README.md

 The following documents are available for each CMAQ release:

-- **Release Notes**: Technical notes on the new features and science in this release of CMAQ are available on the [CMAQ Wiki](https://github.com/USEPA/CMAQ/wiki/CMAQ-Release-Notes)
+- **[Release Notes](https://github.com/USEPA/CMAQ/wiki/CMAQ-Release-Notes)**: Technical notes on the new features and science in this release of CMAQ are available on the CMAQ Wiki.

 - **[CMAQ User's Guide](Users_Guide/README.md)**: Instructions on how to set up and run the model and information on CMAQ's different science options and instrumented versions.